lofcz/SimplexRpgEngine/README.md

 <a href="https://github.com/lofcz/SimplexRpgEngine/wiki/Simplex-RPG-Engine-2-PRE-DEV-Roadmap"> 2.0 P-DEV </a>

 ## Hit us on marketplace and support development:
 As opensource project we are always short of funds, which are, despite the fact we don't like it necessary for the development.
 Licences, professional art, coding, music & sfx - all of that costs a small fortune.
-So we've decided to offer some parts of Simplex on the marketplace for symbolic price - 1.99$ (we get 1.5$ out of that) as assets.
+So we've decided to offer some parts of Simplex on the marketplace for symbolic price - 9.99$ (we get cca 8$ out of that) as assets.
 These assets are cleaned of Simplex dependencies but still are in function equivalent to their in-simplex counterparts, therefore they are ready to be used in projects without SimplexCore.

 *Please note that buying any of them is optional and you can still find all of them as part of Simplex*
 <a href="https://marketplace.yoyogames.com/publishers/3821/simplex">Pay us a visit, plenty of awesome stuff in here!</a>